 Andy Bell, Chief Executive of AJ Bell

-Meanwhile, Sale Sharks – who play at the AJ Bell Stadium in Salford – have been hard at work during the pandemic to support vulnerable people in Manchester.
+Meanwhile, Sale Sharks – who play at the AJ Bell Stadium in Salford – are also hard at work.
+Especially during the pandemic to support vulnerable people in Manchester.

 The club, and the Trust, are committed to supporting the communities that we live and work in, and this project with AJ Bell is a perfect way to do that, at a time when many families need extra help.
 It has been such a challenging time for so many people and this year, more than ever, it’s so important that we do our bit to help.